phcode-dev/docs/docs/03-Features/01-editing-text.md

 ---

 ## Find in Files
-With the **Find in Files**, you can search for specific text across multiple files within a project.
+With **Find in Files**, you can search for specific text across multiple files within a project.

 [Read More](./05-find-in-files.md)